gabminamedez/python-sudoku/README.md

 # python-sudoku
-This is a Sudoku Desktop application written in Python.
 This is my first attempt at coding with PyGame, Python's module for creating games.
-This is a classic 9x9 board that follows the same rules of that of the classic Japanese puzzle.
+This is a classic 9x9 board that follows the same rules of that of the classic Japanese puzzle Sudoku.

 ## Project Directory Guide
 1. `main.py` is the main Python file where the GUI is programmed.